Employee Engagement Survey Questions: 25 Questions That Actually Surface Problems

 Simple.
 Direct.
 Monthly tracking of this question catches the slow creep from "busy but manageable" to "drowning but not complaining."

-• Team average below 3 for two consecutive months: You have a structural capacity problem, not a temporary crunch.
+- Team average below 5 for two consecutive months: You have a structural capacity problem, not a temporary crunch.
 Something needs to come off the plate.

 Question 9

-• More than 40% answering "Frequently" or "Always": Your culture has a boundary problem.
+- Team average below 5: Your culture has a boundary problem.
 Address it publicly.
 "I've noticed people working late consistently.
 That's not the expectation.
 Let's talk about what's driving it."

 Question 10